 He is a contributing author to the book, Alpha to Omega in the Preparation Room, and has published numerous articles dealing with embalming.
 Seiple is a member of the Academy of Graduate Embalmers of Georgia and has served as a co-speaker for the group’s annual clinic for many years.
 Most notably, Jeff was named as the 2015 recipient of the prestigious “Champions of Healthcare Frontline Award” given by PCOM for his outstanding leadership and contribution to the Georgia Campus.

 Marion (Norris) Shoemaker ’63

 Marion has a Bachelor of Arts degree from Thiel College in secondary education.
 While at Thiel, Marion was active in Alpha Gamma Delta.
 She and her late husband, Ronald Shoemaker '63, have three children and five grandchildren.
 Marion taught German, Latin and mathematics to junior and senior high school students.
 Marion is now retired and enjoying her free time.
 She is active in the community food pantry and her church.

 Damen L. Taylor ’95

-Damen L. Taylor graduated from Thiel College with a Bachelor's degree in Accounting and Business Administration in 1995.
-He was a member of the Tomcat football team, Secretary and Treasurer of the Organization of Black Collegiates and the 1995 Homecoming King.
-He currently is the Executive Manager of Budget and Operations for the Homewood Children's Village, a non-profit organization whose focus is serving the children of Homewood, a neighborhood in Pittsburgh, Pa.
+Damen L. Taylor graduated from Thiel College with a bachelor's degree in accounting and business administration.
+He was a member of the Tomcat football team, secretary and treasurer of the Organization of Black Collegiates and the 1995 Homecoming King.
+He is the executive manager of budget and operations for the Homewood Childrens Village, a non-profit organization whose focus is serving the children of Pittsburgh's Homewood neighborhood.
 He also does bookkeeping consulting work for various churches and other non-profit organizations.
-Damen resides on the North Side of Pittsburgh with his wife Sara and his four children Gabrielle, Lillianne, James, and Violet.
+Damen resides on the North Side of Pittsburgh with his wife, Sara, and his four children; Gabrielle, Lillianne, James and Violet.

 Cindy Wagner ’79